Safety is PSE's Top Priority

 Safety is critical to Energize Eastside’s design.
 Newer technology and strict safety requirements allow PSE to build to the highest safety standards, which our design will meet or exceed.
 Our engineers are rigorously analyzing the design for Energize Eastside to ensure safe construction and operation of the line within the shared corridor.

 We’ve worked with DNV GL, a leading national expert in pipeline safety, to assist with developing design parameters to help ensure the safe operation of the co-located utilities.
 DNV GL confirmed that Energize Eastside can be safely colocated with Olympic's pipelines throughout the existing corridor.
-As a result of the study, PSE optimized the project design and plans for operations.
-PSE plans to operate both lines at 230 kV within the existing transmission line corridor to reduce the potential for pipeline interaction.
+As recommended by DNV GL, PSE will optimize operations and improve safety by operating both lines at 230 kV within the existing transmission line corridor.

 As described in the Phase 1 Draft EIS, construction will entail continued close coordination between PSE and Olympic and no significant adverse impacts related to work near pipelines are expected.
 The EIS process is led by the City of Bellevue in coordination with the cities of Kirkland, Newcastle, Redmond and Renton.
 To learn more about corridor safety in the EIS, visit EnergizeEastsideEIS.org.